Tylogix - iSeries SQL Tips and Techniques

 |

-handy timestamp routines, including a Greenwitch Mean Time (GMT) conversion:
+are some handy timestamp routines, including a Greenwitch Mean

 FROM sysibm/sysdummy1